elthariel/esgi-iac/README.md

 - The terraform state of your main program MUST be stored in a remote (i.e. non-local) backend.
 Stating it more explicitly, use `backend "s3" {}`
 - It MUST be possible to deploy your app using only 3 commands,
-  - One to build and push the docker container (docker build)
+  - One to build and push the docker container (`docker build --push [...]`)
-  - One to provision the state bucket  using tf
+  - One to provision the state bucket using tf.
   - A last one to provision the terraform cluster and all the kubernetes resources required to deploy your app in the cluster.
 There MUST be no other manual actions required.
 It means there must be 2 terraform programs.